connellw/ConnellsBlog/_posts/2022-04-27-ddd-building-blocks.md

 This could be handy for bulk changes done in domain services that must be consistent with each other.
 Although some might argue that if this is required then the aggregate boundaries should be reconsidered.

 If you're [dispatching domain events within the same transaction](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/
-), your domain event handlers can make changes to other aggregates and you can avoid dealing with eventual consistency or problems caused by an error in the event handler.
+), your domain event handlers can make changes to other aggregates and you can avoid dealing with eventual consistency or problems caused by an error in an event handler.